 Rhame: They’re awesome.
 They’ve been really good, they’ve got a great feel going into the clubhouse.
 Everybody’s chipper, alive, and fun.
 It’s really a relaxed feel, you can really be yourself in there, it’s nice.

 MMO: What does it mean to you that you’re name has come up in regards to making it on the 25-man Opening Day roster?

 Rhame: I mean that would be awesome, of course (laughs)!
 What else would it be, you know?
-But it’s exciting, I mean I’m just glad I’m throwing the ball well enough to be mentioned in the names of that.
-But you really don’t think about that stuff, you just think about pitching.
+But it’s exciting, I mean, I’m just glad I’m throwing the ball well enough to be mentioned in the names of that.
+You really don’t think about that stuff, you just think about pitching.
 But yeah, it’s cool to be mentioned as a guy that has a chance.

 MMO: Are they any particular relievers you look to emulate when on the mound?